Statement of Economic Interest (Form 700)

 For assistance completing a Form 700 and/or determining your disclosure requirements, please contact your agency's legal counsel or the Fair Political Practices Commission (FPPC) Advice Hotline at (866) 275-3772.

-Copies of Form 700s (Statements of Economic Interests) that are maintained by the Clerk of the Board of Supervisors may be obtained by visiting the office of the Fair Political Practices Commission or the Clerk of the Board of Supervisors at:
+Copies of Form 700s (Statements of Economic Interests) that are maintained by the Clerk of the Board of Supervisors may be obtained by visiting the office of the Clerk of the Board of Supervisors at:

 Statements of Economic Interests for some state and local government agency elected officers may be available in electronic format on the Fair Political Practices Commission’s website or by contacting the department or agency directly.